Principles for Food Preservation in 2023

 Dehydrating

 My favorite way to dry herbs, produce and meat is by using a food dehydrator.
 That way it can run 24/7 and you have control over the temperature.
-For example, herbs need a low, gentle temperature, where meats should be held at a high temperature for safety.
+For example, herbs need a low, gentle temperature, whereas meats should be held at a high temperature for safety.

 Nutrition Tip: